 The Publisher must provide the Journal with adequate resources and the guidance of experts, in order to carry out its role in the most professional way, aiming at the highest quality standard.

 The Publisher must have a written agreement that defines the relationship with the owner of the Journal and/or the Editor-in-Chief.
 The agreement must comply with the Code of Behavior for Publishers of Scientific Journals, as established by COPE.

 The relationship among the Editor-in-Chief, the Editorial Board and the Publisher is based on the principle of publishing independence.

 The Editor-in-Chief and the Editorial Board of Archivio d’Annunzio alone are responsible for the decision to publish the articles submitted.

-Submitted articles will be sent to at least two reviewers.
+Submitted articles, after having been checked for plagiarism by means of the anti-plagiarism software Compilatio that is used by the University and is made available to us, will be sent to at least two reviewers.
 Final acceptance presumes the implementation of possible amendments, as required by the reviewers and under the supervision of the Archivio d’Annunzio Editors.